DeByeUSerSYstem/QDots-sizer/README.md

 ```
 python Predict_datum_by_name.py path_to_diffractogram -l wavelength
 ```
-where the wavelength is given in Å. The process should take just a few seconds.
+The process should take just a few seconds.
 Both CPU and GPU can be used, depending on the TensorFlow version you have installed.

 At the end of the procedure, you will find a new file.xy with the predicted size in the file name and